fastqe/biomojify/README.md

 😁😁😁😁😁😁😁😁😁😁😁😁😁😁😁😁😁😁😁😁😁😁🚫😄👺💔🙅👾🙅💀
 ```

+Binned quality scores, and custom emoji dictionaries for either sequence or quality are also supported.

 # Contributors

-`biomojify` extends the ideas and work in `fastqe` and shares many of the same cotnributors: https://github.com/fastqe/fastqe#contributors
+`biomojify` extends the ideas and work in `fastqe` and shares many of the same contributors: https://github.com/fastqe/fastqe#contributors

 # Licence